elk-audio/elk-docs/documents/devkit_further_topics.md

 In case you want to use a different buffer size, you will also need to change the audio driver parameter `audio_buffer_size` in the script placed by default in `/usr/bin/load-drivers` and reboot the board (or restart the audio driver by removing and reinserting the module `audio_rtdm`).

-## Setting the board for automatic startup
+## Setting the board up for automatic startup

 If you wish to have the board starting Sushi automatically at startup, the suggested way is to use the systemD services that we provide.